simpleledger/slpjs/readme.md

 # Change Log

+### 0.21.0
+- Added new code examples for NFT1 Genesis Parent and Child (see examples directory)
+- Updated Genesis/Mint/Send methods for handling new token types appropriately
+- Breaking: Removed old NFT1 methods from v0.15.12, these were likely never used by anyone but bumping the version just in case.

 ### 0.20.5
 - Fix accounting for unknown token type UTXOs in `SlpBalancesResult` by adding `satoshis_in_unknown_token_type` and `unknownTokenTypeUtxos` objects.